brianschubert/Advent-Of-Rust/readme.md

 puzzles in Kotlin, these solutions represent my first endeavors with the Rust programming language.

-All solutions were compiled with Rust v1.23.0.
+Solutions for the 2015 and 2016 events were initially compiled with Rust v1.23.0 (2015 edition) and have since been migrated to support Rust v.136.0 (2018 edition).
+All solutions for the 2018 event were compiled with Rust v1.36.0 (2018 edition) from the start.

 ## Running a Solution